Humanitariansai/Humanitarians-AI-Google-AdWords/Botspeak/README.md

-# Step-by-Step Guide to Setting Up a Google Ad Grants Campaign for Lyrical Literacy
+# Step-by-Step Guide to Setting Up Google Ad Grants Campaigns for Botspeak AI Fluency

-## Step 1: Create Your Campaign
+## Step 1: Create Your Campaigns
 1. Sign in to your Google Ads account
 2. Click "Campaigns" in the left navigation
 3. Click the "+" button and select "New campaign"
 4. Select "Search" as your campaign type
 5. When prompted for a goal, select "Leads"
+6. Create one campaign:
-6. Name your campaign "Lyrical Literacy - Cognitive Development"
+   - Name campaign "Botspeak - AI Fluency Framework"
 7. Click "Continue"

 ## Step 2: Configure Campaign Settings
 1. Set your daily budget to $329 (the maximum $10,000/month allocation)
 2. For locations, set up specific geotargeting rather than broad targeting:
-   * Target specific regions where your program has the most engagement
+   * Target regions where your programs have the most engagement
-   * Consider targeting areas with high concentrations of educators and healthcare professionals
+   * Consider targeting areas with high concentrations of universities, tech hubs, and business centers
 3. Select English as your language
 4. Under bidding section, select "Maximize conversions" bidding strategy (required for Ad Grants)
 5. In the networks section: